-We are big fans of coffee, however Today we decided to introduce you to Ms. Yummy Russian Cuisine!
+Today we will talk about national Russian food and introduce you to Ms. Yummy Russian Cuisine!

-Top 3 National Dishes from Russian cuisine that tourists try on our Moscow private tours.
+Here are 3 National Dishes from Russian cuisine that tourists try on our Moscow food tours.
 Enjoy!

 Russian National Cuisine

 The history of the pancakes is rooted in prehistoric times.
 It is even considered that they were the first products made from flour.
 Some historians say that in Russia pancakes were likely to appear around 1005-1006, or, as chef William Pokhlebkin insists, even before the IX century.The Russian name ‘blin” is derived from the distortion of the word “mlin”, ie “grind, ground”.
 Thus, a pancake meant “ground flour”.

 Traditionally pancakes were only eaten with his hands to… stay out of trouble!
 In the Ancient Rus if you cut a blin, you could even be stabbed for that!
 Cooking pancakes in those days was the whole mystery: a recipe was kept a secret and handed down in the family from generation to generation.

 Apart from traditional mushroom and jam crepes, the filling can be quite unexpected sometimes: a layer of fried onions or carrots, fillet of sea bass, boiled eggs, blue cheese, sorrel, or pickles with crab meat.
 Be ready for experiments ;)

 Soup has been one of the main dishes in the Russian cuisine snce the 9th century, together with their main ingredients: cabbage in schi soup and beet in borsch soup.
 By the way, the culture of cultivation of cabbage came to Rus from the Ancient Greece, and the borsch either came from the Ancient Rome, or was a purely Russian invention, as its name comes from the Old Russian “brsch” (beet).